ungive/discord-music-presence/documentation/troubleshooting.md

 Otherwise continue reading the next section.

-### Reporting an issue with your media player
+### Reporting an issue with a different media player

-First make sure you played some media with your media player while Music Presence was running.
+First make sure you played some media with your media player while Music Presence is running.

 After that, navigate to the **Help** menu and click on